The ISO Sampling criteria (Detailed Information):

-- The main sampling criteria are lot sizes, inspection levels, acceptable quality levels, sample size code letters, and acceptance and rejection points.
+- The main ISO sampling criteria are lot sizes, inspection levels, acceptable quality levels, sample size code letters, and acceptance and rejection points.

 - Three types of sampling plans, single, double, and multiple.